apireview/website/README.md

-# website
+## API Review Shop
-This is the website for the API review shop.
+This is the website for the API Review Shop, providing design reviews of APIs using their OpenAPI.